 Below the links you will find information on your Plone, Zope and Python Versions and an indicator as to whether you’re running in production or development mode.

 Let’s change the logo.

-In the toolbar under More options you can open the configuration for the different places where you can have portlets.
+In the toolbar under the Portlets section, you can open the configuration for the different places where you can have portlets.

 Portlets save data, Viewlets usually don’t.
 Viewlets are often used for UI-Elements and have no nice UI to customize them.

 Not locally addable, no configurable inheritance.

 The code is much simpler (we’ll create one tomorrow).

 Live in viewlet managers, can be nested (by adding a viewlet that contains a viewlet manager).